VoltCruelerz/OwlMarble-Magic/classes/sorcerer/Sorcerer.md

 ### Subtle Spell [SRD]

-When you cast a spell, you can spend 1 mana point to cast it without any somatic or verbal components.
+When you cast a spell, you can spend 1 mana point to cast it without any somatic or verbal components, as well as any material components that do not have a gold cost.

 ### Swarming Spell [New]